ofri/Open-Knesset/README.rst

 Working process
 ===================

-Let's describe some developement  workflow.
+Let's describe some development workflow.

 Before you code
 ----------------